Decision No. 345-AT-A-2016

 In a medical note dated August 2015, Mr. Kruger’s doctor indicates that Mr. Kruger has PTSD for which the most prominent disabling symptom is extreme hypervigilance.
 Mr. Kruger’s doctor also recommends that he avoids significant distress, and that he not be seated in a location where a person could pass behind him.

-The Agency found, in 252-AT-A-2014">Decision No. 252-AT-A-2014, that Mr. Kruger has an impairment, experiences activity limitations, and encounters participation restrictions in the context of travel within the federal transportation system as a result of PTSD.
+The Agency found, in Decision No. 252-AT-A-2014, that Mr. Kruger has an impairment, experiences activity limitations, and encounters participation restrictions in the context of travel within the federal transportation system as a result of PTSD.
 These findings are supported by the recent medical note filed by Mr. Kruger.
 Air Canada does not dispute that Mr. Kruger is a person with a disability for the purposes of Part V of the CTA as a result of PTSD.

 The Agency finds that Mr. Kruger is a person with a disability for the purposes of Part V of the CTA as a result of PTSD.